-When you think about the definition of a mentor, “someone who is an experienced and trusted advisor” – it just makes sense that every business owner needs someone like that in their business and their life!
+When you think about the definition of a mentor – “someone who is an experienced and trusted advisor” – it just makes sense that every business owner needs someone like that in their business and their life.

-The step to taking back some of that freedom is a mentor, someone you trust because they have done it before you, with success.
+The step to taking back some of that freedom is to get a mentor, someone you trust because they have done it before you, with success.
 You will no longer feel alone and just having someone to bounce your ideas off will go a long way to lifting that burden from your shoulders.

-A mentor is not someone who tells you what to do – they are someone who allows you to see “the hope within yourself”
+A mentor is not someone who tells you what to do – they are someone who allows you to see “the hope within yourself”.

 There are five easy steps that will give you the confidence in your business, your employees and yourself, the confidence that your business is on the path to success.

 When you decide to work with a mentor the one thing that is guaranteed is their willingness to share their own story.
 By sharing their skills, knowledge and experience it can open your mind to the potential within yourself.